jjcremmers/jjcremmers.github.io/_pages/pyfem-showcase.md

       <p class="fe-eyebrow">Finite Element Computing</p>
       <h1 style="font-weight: 700;">pyFEM</h1>
       <p class="fe-hero-text">
-        A high-performance, modular finite element framework for complex, multi-physics problems.
-Designed for researchers and educator who would like to use and implement tradional and unconventional solvers, element formulations and materials models.
+        A modular and transparent finite element framework designed for education, research, and rapid model development.
+PyFEM’s clean, readable Python codebase makes it easy to understand the underlying mechanics, experiment with your own formulations, and build new models from scratch — ideal for both classroom use and advanced prototyping.

+        Despite its simplicity, PyFEM is a fully capable simulation environment: it includes a suite of linear and nonlinear solvers, a broad collection of finite element formulations (1D–3D, small and large deformation), extensible material models, and flexible I/O utilities with VTK and HDF5 output.

+        Whether you use it to teach the fundamentals, validate new ideas, or explore novel discretization strategies, PyFEM provides a powerful, lightweight, and highly accessible platform for finite element simulation in Python.
       </p>
       <div class="fe-hero-badges">
-        <span>⚙️ Nonlinear & multi-physics</span>
-        <span>🖥️ HPC-ready</span>
+        <span>⚙️ All the FE essentials</span>
+        <span>🎓 Ideal for classrooms</span>
         <span>📦 Modular components</span>
       </div>
     </div>